deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 “They still will not like it…”

 “They can dislike it all they want, one way or the other this station ain’t gonna be here much longer,” Rylee said, dismissively.
 “They’re being relocated.
-They can go amicably and relocate to Cimbrean, or they can be expelled... with extreme prejudice.”
+They can go amicably and relocate to Cimbrean, or they can be expelled...with extreme prejudice.”

 Verma met her eye, then nodded and turned the page, read the name and signature that occupied the top two inches of an otherwise empty sheet (a classic and typical waste of paper, in Rylee’s opinion), then handed the letter back to her.